-To the extent any coworkers, clients, or customers have first-hand knowledge that an employee has violated a non-compete (for example, a client received a telephone call from the employee soliciting their business), employers should consider obtaining affidavits from these witnesses.
+To the extent any coworkers, clients, or customers have first-hand knowledge that an employee has violated a non-compete (for example, a client received a telephone call from the employee soliciting their business on behalf of a new employer), employers should consider obtaining affidavits from these witnesses.
 An affidavit can bolster an employer's application for injunctive relief or a request for damages.
-Additionally, witnesses who signs affidavits are less likely to change their story at a future date.
+Additionally, witnesses who sign affidavits are less likely to change their story at a future date.
 For a form of affidavit, see Standard Document, Affidavit: General (Federal).